Logapriyar25/Linux/README.md

 ### sudo
 * Root user permission (super user do)
 ### vi (text editor)
+* Command : vi [filename]
 * To insert : press i or insert button
 * To save and quit : esc - shift + semicolon - :wq
 * To quit : esc - shift + semicolon - :q!
 ### nano (It is also a text editor)
+* Command : nano [filename]
 ### pwd (parent working directory)
-* (/home/ubuntu)--> home directory
+* (/home/ubuntu) --> home directory
 ### cd (change directory)
-* cd (without arguments) : This will return you to your home directory.
+* cd [without arguments]    : This will return you to your home directory.
-* cd <directory_name> : This will move you into the specified directory.
+* cd [directory_name]       : This will move you into the specified directory.
 You can use either a relative path (relative to your current directory) or an absolute path (starting from the root directory, /).
 * cd ..                     : This moves you up one level in the directory hierarchy (to the parent directory).

 *Example*